silverstripe/addons.silverstripe.org/README.md

 4. `vendor/bin/sake dev/tasks/BuildAddonsTask`: Manually build addons, downloading screenshots
    and a README for display through the website and run module ratings.
 There's no need to set up a cron job for this task if you're using the resque queue.
-5. `vendor/bin/sake dev/tasks/Heyday-Elastica-ReindexTask`: Defines and refreshes the ElasticSearch index.
+5. `vendor/bin/sake dev/tasks/Heyday-Elastica-ReindexTask`: Defines and refreshes the ElasticSearch index (add `?recreate=1` to delete and recreate the index from scratch).

 ## Front-end build tooling